The Portsmouth Grammar School

-The Portsmouth Grammar School is a co-educational private day school in Portsmouth, England, located in the historic part of Portsmouth.
-It was founded in 1732 as a boys' school and is located on Portsmouth High Street.
+The Portsmouth Grammar School (PGS) is a co-educational private day school in Portsmouth, England, located in the historic part of Portsmouth.
+It was founded in 1732 as a boys' school, and is located on Portsmouth High Street.

 History

 In 1732, William Smith, a former Mayor of Portsmouth and previously the garrison physician, died and left his estate to Christ Church, Oxford.
-His will contained instructions to build a new school in Portsmouth and thus, The Portsmouth Grammar School (PGS) was founded.
+His will contained instructions to build a new school in Portsmouth and thus, The Portsmouth Grammar School was founded.
 The will of the founder is reflected to this day in that two Governors continue to be nominated by Christ Church.
 The school also retains its naval links, with the Second Sea Lord nominating one further Governor.
-In 1926 the school moved from its Victorian premises to Cambridge Barracks.
+In 1926, the school moved from its Victorian premises to Cambridge Barracks.
 The school was hit by bombs during the Second World War.

-In 1976, with the removal of the Direct Grant, it stopped being a grammar school under the Tripartite System, though kept the term as part of its name, and at the same time began to accept female pupils.
-The Upper Junior School (Years 5–6) is situated in the original Victorian building which once contained the whole Grammar School.
-The Nursery, Lower Junior School (Reception to Year 4), Middle School and Upper School are located across the road on the High Street.
+In 1976, with the removal of the Direct Grant, it stopped being a grammar school under the Tripartite System, though it kept the term as part of its name and at the same time began to accept female pupils.
 The school colours are red, black and gold, and the school motto is Praemia Virtutis Honores (English: Honours are the rewards of virtue).
 The current Headmaster is Mr David Wickes, replacing Dr Anne Cotton.
 The school spent £6 million on a new Science building in 2011.

 Academic performance

-In 2004 the school came 67 out of 100 in a Guardian list of Top independent school's UCAS scores, There was an average AS/A level point score of 939.1 in 2009.
+In 2004, the school came 67 out of 100 in a Guardian list of Top independent schools' UCAS scores, There was an average AS/A level point score of 939.1 in 2009.

 Internal structure

-The Portsmouth Grammar School consists of three sections: Nursery (ages 2–4), Junior School (Reception to Year 6) and Senior School (Year 7 to Sixth Form).
-The Nursery, years 1-4, and Senior school are all situated on the same site.
-The Upper Junior School (years 5 & 6) is located just across Cambridge Junction on St George's Road.
+The Portsmouth Grammar School consists of three sections: Nursery (ages 2–4), Junior School (Reception to Year 6), and Senior School (Year 7 to Sixth Form).
+The Upper Junior School (Years 5–6) is situated in the original Victorian building which once contained the whole Grammar School.
+The Nursery, Lower Junior School (Reception to Year 4), Middle School, and Upper School are located across the road on the High Street.

 Houses

-In each section of PGS there are four houses, each represented by a colour and named after a former schoolmaster.
+There are four houses in each section of PGS.
+Each house is represented by a colour and named after a former schoolmaster.
 Although these colours remain the same, the names change in each section of the School:

 Houses form the basis of the school pastoral system and provide a continued 'home' throughout a pupil's time at the school.
 In the Upper School, each house has its own common room.
 Sixth Formers have their own common area and cafe, known as the Sixth Form Centre; they also have their own library.